-North Cascades Institute, in partnership with Seattle City Light and North Cascades National Park, offers day visitors fun, interactive tours of the Upper Skagit Valley.
-Experience the jaw-dropping beauty of Diablo Lake and the North Cascades while also learning about the fascinating history of the Upper Skagit Hydroelectric Project.
-Read on to discover the many different options that await you...
+North Cascades Institute, in partnership with Seattle City Light and North Cascades National Park, offers visitors fun, interactive tours of the Upper Skagit Valley and North Cascades National Park.
+Experience the jaw-dropping beauty of Diablo Lake and the North Cascades, learn about the fascinating history of the Upper Skagit Hydroelectric Project and enjoy a delicious home-cooked meal...read on to discover the many different options that await you!

-Popular boat tours aboard the Alice Ross IV exploring the stunning beauty of Diablo Lake while learning about the interesting natural and cultural history of the region.
+Popular boat tours aboard the Alice Ross IV exploring the stunning beauty of Diablo Lake while learning about the interesting natural and cultural history of the North Cascades.
 Your experience includes a delicious, locally-sourced lunch at the North Cascades Environmental Learning Center.
-Tours are offered Thursdays-Monday from June 30 - Sept 25.

-Visiting North Cascades National Park but don’t have a lot of spare time?
-This tour is the same as the popular Diablo Lake Tours but a shorter day without lunch at the Learning Center.
-Tours are offered Saturdays and Sundays from July 2 - September 4.
+Visiting North Cascades National Park but pressed for time?
+This tour is the same as the popular Diablo Lake Tours but a shorter experience without lunch.

 Newhalem Walking Tours